-A significant task undertaken by Baroque painters and sculptors was the artistic decoration of churches and monasteries.
-Masters such as Paul Troger and Martin Johann Schmidt, referred to as “Kremser Schmidt”, and also Franz Anton Maulbertsch produced exceptional work in precisely this area.
-The Baroque principle of harmonious interplay between the individual art forms is clearly evident in the castle chapel in the Upper Belvedere with its altarpiece by Francesco Solimena and the frescos by Carlo Innocenzo Carlone.
+A primary task of Baroque painters and sculptors was the artistic decoration of churches, convents, and monasteries.
+It was precisely in this domain that masters like Paul Troger and Martin Johann Schmidt, called Kremser Schmidt, as well as Franz Anton Maulbertsch, created their most exceptional works.
+The Baroque principle of a harmonious interaction of the individual genres is illustrated by the palace chapel in the Upper Belvedere, with its altarpiece by Francesco Solimena and the frescoes by Carlo Innocenzo Carlone.

 +43 1 795 57 134